jonesdevelopment/eventbus/README.md

   // register event handler
   public void registerEventHandler() {
-    eventBus.register(this);
-  }
+    eventBus.register(this); // you can use other class instances too }

   // unregister event handler
   public void unregisterEventHandler() {
-    eventBus.unregister(this);
-  }
+    eventBus.unregister(this); // you can use other class instances too }

-  // subscribe an event
+  // subscribe to an event
   @jones.eventbus.api.Subscribe
-  // event can also be a custom event (your class must extend jones.eventbus.api.Event) public void handle(jones.eventbus.api.Event event) {
+  // `event` can also be a custom event (your class must extend jones.eventbus.api.Event) public void handle(jones.eventbus.api.Event event) {
     // do stuff
   }